TrystanLea/blog/pages/en/monitoring.md

 ## Software

-Im logging all the data from the sensors above locally on a emonBase base-station.
-This base station is basically a RaspberryPi with a radio receiver module to receive the data from the emonTx and emonTH monitoring nodes.
+Im logging all the data from the sensors above locally on the combined heat pump monitor / emonBase base-station.
 The data is stored on the SD card (currently 16GB).
 Over the last 3 years I've amassed 515Mb of data (with 70 feeds), which leaves plenty of space for long term logging on the SD card.

 Running on the RaspberryPi is a software stack for processing, logging and visualising the monitoring data.
 The main application is called EmonCMS which is the software that I mainly work on at OpenEnergyMonitor.
 This application is accessible locally through your computers web browser, it's much like interacting with a web site on the web but its all running from the little box inside your home.
-It's also possible to provide remote access when your out and about using remote access services such as dataplicity.
+It's also possible to provide remote access when your out and about using services such as dataplicity.

 *We do also provide an online version of this software running on Emoncms.org but I would recommend considering local storage using an emonBase, especially if you are installing the system in your own home.
 The cost is lower for more complex monitoring system's and you have a bit more flexibility and different software modules available.*